gabrielmocan/swarm/spilo-3-nodes/README.md

 - CLONE_SCOPE has to match with the SCOPE that will be bootstraped from;
 - To bootstrap from different timeline, alter CLONE_TIMELINE variable.
 Default is _latest_.
 # In-place pg_upgrade
 Spilo provides built-in process of doing in-place upgrade.
-To do so, step up PG_VERSION variable, re-deploy stack and execute the following command on master node:
+To do so, step up PGVERSION variable, re-deploy stack and execute the following command on master node:
 ```bash
 su -c "python3 /scripts/inplace_upgrade.py $NODE_COUNT" postgres
 ```